246859/river/README.md

 ░░     ░░ ░░    ░░     ░░░░░░ ░░░    ░░░░░░░   ░░░░░░░
 ```

-RiverDB is a light-weight embeddable key-value nosql database, it is base on bitcask model.
+RiverDB is a light-weight embeddable key-value nosql database, it is base on bitcask model and wal.
 Features as follows:

 - ACID transactions
 - record ttl